HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

 Napari.
 Segmentations with only two values (e.g. 0 and 1 for background vs some specific category) are often referred to as 'masks'.

+Note that in this episode we focus on segmentations where every pixel is assigned to a specific class or instance.
+There are many segmentation methods though that will instead output the _probability_ of a pixel belonging to a specific class or instance.
+These may be stored as float images, where each pixel has a decimal value between 0 and 1 denoting their probability.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Segmentation shapes and data types